Back to top

 In real‑world practice, AATs are not always carried out or documented consistently.
 Some clients skip them entirely; others may not follow instructions exactly.

-These limitations mean that AATs are not equivalent to a standardised, regulated diagnostic tool, and they may themselves carry sensitisation risk when used repeatedly with high‑dose dye mixtures.
+These limitations mean that AATs are not equivalent to a standardised, regulated screening tool, and they may themselves carry sensitisation risk13 when used repeatedly with high‑dose dye mixtures.

 Why UK salons choose Colourstart over the Allergy Alert Test

-• In contrast, the certainty of a standardised system across all professional colour brands means screening processes are the same irrespective of which oxidative colour range is being used.
-This allows businesses to establish a single approach to allergy screening that can be used to train staff and educate clients, keeping protocols clear, consistent and simple.
+• In contrast, a standardised system for all professional colour brands makes screening processes uniform, allowing businesses to establish a single approach to allergy screening that can be used to train staff and educate clients, keeping protocols clear, consistent and easy to follow.

-There is also a practical and professional issue around who performs allergy tests.
+From a professional liability perspective, there is also a practical issue around who performs allergy tests.
 With Colourstart, the client applies the test themselves and, by completing the associated questions, self‑certifies their suitability for colour.
 This keeps the allergy decision with the client and the licensed medicine, rather than relying on hairdressers to interpret skin reactions, and avoids the additional complexity of the Allergy Alert Test, where irritant reactions to components of the colour formulation

 can be difficult to distinguish from true allergy.